-If you want your mirror to be the main feature, then don’t be afraid to be generous with the size, however, ideally leave some space all around the mirror to draw the eye and create impact.
+If you want your mirror to be the main feature, then don’t be afraid to be generous with the size – oversized mirrors can make a real statement in bathrooms and sitting rooms.
+However, ideally leave some space all around the mirror to draw the eye and create impact.

 If you are hanging a mirror above a piece of furniture – even a designer mirror above a bathroom vanity unit – then the width of your mirror can be anywhere between two thirds and the exact width of the piece of furniture.
 A mirror should never be wider than the piece of furniture that it hangs above or sits on.

 This is consistent when choosing a mirror to hang above a fireplace or sit on a mantelpiece; the mirror needs to be wider than the aperture of the fireplace but never wider than the mantelpiece.
 Equally the maximum height of a mirror in this location should be at least 5cm below the cornice or picture rail.

 If you want a mirror to be hung alongside art or to accentuate the décor, then opt for a smaller size to avoid overpowering the artworks and interior decoration.

 A small mirror hung on its own could get lost; group several smaller mirrors together – such as three small round gold mirrors – to create a collection of jewel-like surfaces that will catch the light, share glimpses of reflections and become a focal point.